 Andy has spent years developing young players since his time as a player.
 He is one of the co-founders of Elite Performance Hockey and is excited to pass his knowledge on to young players trying to take their game to the next level.

-Patrick McCadden Co-Founder Elite Performance Hockey/ Northeast Wisconsin Instructor: Originally from Chesterfield, Missouri, Patrick is currently in his fourth year coaching at the collegiate level.
-Patrick is the Associate Head Coach of the Lawrence University Vikings.
-On top of this, Patrick is also the Head Athletic Performance Coordinator for the Lawrence Vikings Athletic Department.
+Patrick McCadden Co-Founder Elite Performance Hockey/ Northeast Wisconsin Instructor: Originally from Chesterfield, Missouri, Patrick is currently in his first year as the assistant coach of the USHL's Green Bay Gamblers.
+Before that, Patrick spent five years coaching at the collegiate level.
+Patrick was the Associate Head Coach of the Lawrence University Vikings.
+On top of this, Patrick was also the Head Athletic Performance Coordinator for the Lawrence Vikings Athletic Department.
 As a certified Strength Coach, Patrick enjoys developing his players both on the ice and in the weight room.